fermentationist/wordle-assistant/README.md

 However, the set of words from which solutions are actually drawn is much smaller.
 Answers are said to be determined for every day through 10/20/2027 ([https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years](https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years)), making a much shorter list of 2,309.

-The same single long array, contains both the solutions as well as all the other acceptable words.
+The same single long array contains both the solutions as well as all the other acceptable words.
 However, the app seems to be getting the solution for each specific day from the NYTimes API, by using the endpoint `https://www.nytimes.com/svc/wordle/v2/{YYYY}-{MM}-{DD}.json`.
 As of this time (11/2022), I am only able to get answers through the API for as far ahead as 01/07/2023.
-It presently returns "undefined" for any later date (though this will obviously change as time passes).
+It presently returns `undefined` for any later date (though this will obviously change as time passes).

-Fortunately, the first 12,546 words of the array appear to be alphabetized, while the last 2,309 words, starting with "cigar" (which we know was the first Wordle) are not.
+Fortunately, the first 12,546 words of the array appear to be alphabetized, while the last 2,309 words, starting with "cigar" (which was the first Wordle) are not.
 I used these last 2,309 words as my source list.

 Because it seemed to be ordered by date, I re-sorted it alphbetically instead.
 My goal was not to make a page that displays the current day's answer, but to make an interactive app that allows the user to see the list of possible answers dwindle in response to their guesses.